 Telecommuters are a relatively large percentage of the workforce: 7.55% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Stratford - Stanhope citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.60% of adults 25 and older in Stratford - Stanhope have a college degree.
+In terms of college education, Stratford - Stanhope is nearly on par with the US average for all cities of 21.84%: 18.60% of adults 25 and older in Stratford - Stanhope have a bachelor's degree or advanced degree.

 The per capita income in Stratford - Stanhope in 2022 was $35,388, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $141,552 for a family of four.
 However, Stratford - Stanhope contains both very wealthy and poor people as well.